parca-dev/parca-agent/README.md

       --pod-label-selector=STRING
                                   Label selector to control which Kubernetes
                                   Pods to select.
+      --cgroups=CGROUPS,...
+Cgroups to profile on this node.
       --systemd-units=SYSTEMD-UNITS,...
+                                  [deprecated, use --cgroups instead] systemd
-                                  systemd units to profile on this node.
+                                  units to profile on this node.
       --temp-dir="/tmp"           Temporary directory path to use for processing object files.
       --socket-path=STRING        The filesystem path to the container runtimes socket.
 Leave this empty to use the defaults.
       --profiling-duration=10s    The agent profiling duration to use.
 Leave this empty to use the defaults.
+      --cgroup-path=STRING        The cgroupfs path.
       --systemd-cgroup-path=STRING
+                                  [deprecated, use --cgroup-path] The cgroupfs
-                                  The cgroupfs path to a systemd slice.
+                                  path to a systemd slice.
       --debug-info-disable        Disable debuginfo collection.
 ```

-### systemd
+### Cgroups

-To discover systemd units, the names must be passed to the agent.
-For example, to profile the docker daemon pass `--systemd-units=docker.service`.
+To profile Cgroups, their names must be passed to the agent.
+For example, to profile the docker daemon pass `--cgroups=docker.service`.

 ### Sampling